bogdantarasenko/lottietest-server/README.md

-# Lottie Files Management Application
+# Lottie Files Management Application Server

 A comprehensive application designed to manage Lottie animation files with a robust backend, featuring NestJS, GraphQL, MongoDB, and advanced functionalities for a high-quality user experience.